IsraelCohen54/Data-Science-with-ML-algorithms-final-project/README.md

-# ML with biology data project
+# ML with biology data final project

 begginer tips:
 to clear Console do: control + L